cecid/hermes-docs/docs/source/installation.rst

 #.
 Tomcat 5.5 or above with port :literal:`8080`

-   i.
+   a.
 Change the access permissions, the owner and the group of :file:`{<TOMCAT_HOME>}/webapps` after Tomcat is installed.

       .. code:: sh